 Free, open-source software

-Numerous design templates (themes) as well as extensions which provide additional functionality (plugins)
+Numerous design templates (themes) as well as extensions (plugins)

-Often targeted by hackers owing to the sizable number of users
+Often targeted by hackers owing to the amount of users

 Likely too complex for very small projects

 Coming in second place is Blogger.
-In 2003, Google took over the platform, subsequently integrating it into its product portfolio.
-As a result, anyone who has a Google account also has a Blogger account and doesn't need to install anything to get started blogging.
+In 2003, Google took over the platform, subsequently integrating it into its portfolio.
+As a result, Google users have Blogger accounts and don't need to install anything to get started blogging.

 The free platform is certainly easy to use, however, this comes at the cost of creativity and customization.
-All the same, for those who dabble in writing or just want a place to share their content, the service should be good enough.
+For those who dabble in writing or just want a place to share content, the service should be good enough.
 However, companies, business owners, or professional bloggers will probably want to look elsewhere to meet their blogging needs.

 When it comes to design templates and features, we have to deduct a few points from Blogger.
-The layouts are outmoded and the selection of extensions and plugins is very limited.
-This helps explain why the erstwhile leader of the blogging pack has lost its earlier place of supremacy, catering almost exclusively to those new to or unfamiliar with the Internet.
+Its layouts are old-fashioned and the selection of extensions and plugins is very limited.
+This helps explain why the one-time leader of the blogging pack has fallen down the pecking order, now catering almost exclusively to newcomers or those unfamiliar with the Internet.

 Very easy to use